DuncanRitchie/blog/src/content/posts/2022/html-elements.md

 	<dt><code>&lt;hr&gt;</code></dt>
 	<dd>
 		<p>
-			I’ve not used horizontal rule elements on webpages, but I made some email templates for work that used them.
+			I’ve not used horizontal rule elements on webpages (except in one article on my Childhood Blog), but I made some email templates for work that used them.
 		</p>
 	</dd>
 </div>